wein.plus

 Schiller wine

-Name for a wine from the German growing region of Württemberg with a pale to light red colour.
-There are various versions for the meaning of the name.
-One of the most common is that the name was derived from the poet prince Friedrich von Schiller (1759-1805), who was born in Marbach in Swabia.
-This cannot be true, however, as the wine name was used centuries before Schiller's lifetime.
-Rather, the name probably derives from the iridescent colour of the wine.
-The wine must be produced from a grape or mash mixture of freely usable red and white varieties from the Württemberg growing region.
+A wine from the German growing region of Württemberg with pale to light red color.
+There are various versions regarding the meaning of the name.
+Allegedly, the name refers to the poet prince Friedrich von Schiller Friedrich (1759-1805), who was born in Marbach in Swabia.
+However, the name was already used centuries before Schiller's lifetime.
+It is likely derived from the shimmering color.
+The wine must be produced from a mixture of freely usable red and white varieties from Württemberg.

 Voices of our members